Akufo-Addo’s failure in corruption fight monumental – Manteaw

 Amidu Has Exposed Akufo-Addo’s Corrupt Nature

-Meanwhile, Member of Parliament (MP) for Tamale Central, Inusah Fuseini, has chastised President Akufo-Addo for his failure to tackle corruption which he passionately preached against in the run-up to the 2020 elections.
+Meanwhile Member of Parliament (MP) for Tamale Central, Hon.
+Inusah Fuseini, has chastised President Akufo-Addo for his failure to tackle corruption which he passionately preached against in the run-up to the 2020 elections.

 According to the former Lands and Natural Resources Minister who was speaking on Dwaboase on Power FM, the resignation of Special Prosecutor Martin Amidu has exposed President Akufo-Addo’s unwillingness to fight corruption in his government.